-- Can be complete submersed in water for thorough cleaning.
+- Can be completely submersed in water for thorough cleaning.

 - Excellent for rooms that need nearly total darkness.

-- Block 99% of light, although there will be light gaps at the sides of the shade.
-Order side tracks to eliminate most of this light.
+- Block 99% of light, although there will be light leakage along all four edges of the shade.
+Order side tracks to eliminate most (but not all) light along the sides.

 - Provide total privacy, as they are opaque from outside the home.

-- Are white (or slightly off-white) on the back, to provide greater heat reflection and to work with any exterior paint color.
+- Are off-white on the back, to provide greater heat reflection and to work with most exterior paint colors.

 - Offer the greatest insulation from heat and cold.